5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 **Source**: [Acidanthera](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h)

+> [!IMPORTANT]
+>
-**IMPORTANT**: For security concerns, you should change these values according to the version of macOS you are using.
+> For security concerns, you should change these values according to the version of macOS you are using.

 ## I. Updating config.plist and fixing errors